 CHOICE is fighting hard for essential legal reforms that include allowing consumers to uncover complaints about dodgy products before they buy them, and preventing health insurers from refusing to pay genuine claims.

-In our hard-hitting, wide-ranging submission to the Australian Consumer Law Review, we've targeted six key changes that are essential to holding companies to account for their products and their obligations to you, the consumer.
+In our hard-hitting, wide-ranging submission to the Australian Consumer Law Review (PDF, 1.21MB), we've targeted six key changes that are essential to holding companies to account for their products and their obligations to you, the consumer.

 "The Australian Consumer Law has been a success story in many ways, providing Australians with clear rights to refunds, replacements and repairs when things you bought don't do what they should," says CHOICE CEO Alan Kirkland.